Or I could say empty chairs, unread letters, and

 "They'll forget about me soon enough," he says with a shrug.
 And eventually, they do.
 But Leaf never does.

-The only other person who spends time with him is one of Professor Elm's aides, staying with his grandfather for an internship through the slow months of the autumn and winter.
-When she hears that the professor's famous grandson is staying just outside the city limits she immediately pays him a visit.
+The only other person who spends time with him is one of Professor Elm's aides, staying with Professor Oak for an internship through the slow months of the autumn and winter.
+When she hears that Oak’s famous grandson is living just outside the city limits she immediately pays him a visit.

 "I'm Kris," she says when he opens the door, extending a hand.
 Her handshake is firm and cool; her eyes are a deep blue, like the ocean in the afternoon, and he finds that he likes her almost immediately.
 She comes over a few times a week, a thick folder always underneath one arm.
 She splays out her research across the floor and works, the tip of one pen in her mouth and a second pen stuck behind her ear.
 Green cooks dinner and they discuss her doctoral thesis, her aborted pokémon journey, his time as a gym leader, the tiny insignificant moments in their lives that don't seem to matter until they look back and realize what they've lost.